quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Handling of ICMP Messages by PMTUD {#pmtud}

-Path Maximum Transmission Unit Discovery (PMTUD; {{!RFC1191}}, {{!RFC8201}}) relies on reception of ICMP messages (e.g., IPv6 Packet Too Big messages) that indicate when an IP packet is dropped because it is larger than the local router MTU.
+PMTUD {{!RFC1191}} {{!RFC8201}} relies on reception of ICMP messages (that is, IPv6 Packet Too Big (PTB) messages) that indicate when an IP packet is dropped because it is larger than the local router MTU.
 DPLPMTUD can also optionally use these messages.
 This use of ICMP messages is potentially vulnerable to attacks by entities that cannot observe packets but might successfully guess the addresses used on the path.
 These attacks could reduce the PMTU to a bandwidth-inefficient value.

 An endpoint MUST ignore an ICMP message that claims the PMTU has decreased below QUIC's smallest allowed maximum datagram size.

-The requirements for generating ICMP ({{?RFC1812}}, {{?RFC4443}}) state that the quoted packet should contain as much of the original packet as possible without exceeding the minimum MTU for the IP version.
-The size of the quoted packet can actually be smaller, or the information unintelligible, as described in {{Section 1.1 of DPLPMTUD}}.
+The requirements for generating ICMP {{?RFC1812}} {{?RFC4443}} state that the quoted packet should contain as much of the original packet as possible without exceeding the minimum MTU for the IP version.
+The size of the quoted packet can actually be smaller, or the information unintelligible, as described in
+{{Section 1.1 of DPLPMTUD}}.

 QUIC endpoints using PMTUD SHOULD validate ICMP messages to protect from packet injection as specified in {{!RFC8201}} and {{Section 5.2 of RFC8085}}.
 This validation SHOULD use the quoted packet supplied in the payload of an ICMP message to associate the message with a corresponding transport connection (see
 {{Section 4.6.1 of DPLPMTUD}}).
-ICMP message validation MUST include matching IP addresses and UDP ports ({{!RFC8085}}) and, when possible, connection IDs to an active QUIC session.
+ICMP message validation MUST include matching IP addresses and UDP ports {{!RFC8085}} and, when possible, connection IDs to an active QUIC session.
 The endpoint SHOULD ignore all ICMP messages that fail validation.

-An endpoint MUST NOT increase PMTU based on ICMP messages; see Section 3, clause 6 of {{!DPLPMTUD}}.
+An endpoint MUST NOT increase PMTU based on ICMP messages; see Item 6 in
+{{Section 3 of DPLPMTUD}}.
 Any reduction in QUIC's maximum datagram size in response to ICMP messages MAY be provisional until QUIC's loss detection algorithm determines that the quoted packet has actually been lost.

 ## Datagram Packetization Layer PMTU Discovery {#dplpmtud}

-Datagram Packetization Layer PMTU Discovery (DPLPMTUD; {{!DPLPMTUD=RFC8899}}) relies on tracking loss or acknowledgment of QUIC packets that are carried in PMTU probes.
+DPLPMTUD {{!DPLPMTUD=RFC8899}} relies on tracking loss or acknowledgment of QUIC packets that are carried in PMTU probes.
 PMTU probes for DPLPMTUD that use the PADDING frame implement "Probing using padding data", as defined in {{Section 4.1 of DPLPMTUD}}.

 Endpoints SHOULD set the initial value of BASE_PLPMTU ({{Section 5.1 of DPLPMTUD}}) to be consistent with QUIC's smallest allowed maximum datagram size.
 The MIN_PLPMTU is the same as the BASE_PLPMTU.

-QUIC endpoints implementing DPLPMTUD maintain a DPLPMTUD Maximum Packet Size (MPS, {{Section 4.4 of DPLPMTUD}}) for each combination of local and remote IP addresses.
+QUIC endpoints implementing DPLPMTUD maintain a DPLPMTUD Maximum Packet Size (MPS) ({{Section 4.4 of DPLPMTUD}}) for each combination of local and remote IP addresses.
 This corresponds to the maximum datagram size.